ivotron/varsys16/main.md

 # Conclusion

-Characterizing the runtime performance variability of a machine helps in the interpretation of results that one obtains when attempting to reproduce performance across distinct hardware platforms.
+Characterizing the runtime performance variability of a machine helps in the interpretation of results obtained when attempting to reproduce performance across distinct hardware platforms.
 In the future we will work in relaxing the constrains that we impose in order to support multi-threaded applications and collocated workloads.

-**Acknowledgements:** Work performed under auspices of U.S. Department of Energy by Lawrence Livermore National Laboratory under Contract DE-AC52-07NA27344 LLNL-DRAFT-XXXXXX.
+**Acknowledgements:** Work performed under auspices of U.S. Department of Energy by Lawrence Livermore National Laboratory under Contract DE-AC52-07NA27344 LLNL-CONF-681457-DRAFT.
 Sandia National Laboratories is managed and operated by Sandia Corporation, for the U.S. Department of Energy's National Nuclear Security Administration under contract DE-AC04-94AL85000.

 # References